-5. Private Sandbank PicnicThe Private Sandban Picnic is a unique experience, where visitors could witness beautiful sandbanks through a private boat.
+4. Private Sandbank PicnicThe Private Sandban Picnic is a unique experience in Maldives to witness beautiful sandbanks through a private boat.
 With a view of coral reefs and white sandbanks, the ocean would provide you with a great picnic spot along with complimentary snorkelling experiences.

-The sunset cruise is one of the most highlighted aspects of the trip.
-If you are on the Traditional Dhoni Sunset Cruise in the Maldives, as the name suggests, you will stand a chance to witness the most beautiful sunset over the Indian ocean.
+The sunset cruise is one of the most highlighted aspects of Maldives.
+If you are on the Traditional Dhoni Sunset Cruise, you will stand a chance to witness the most beautiful sunset over the Indian ocean.

-9 Places to visit in the Maldives in November
+Places to Visit in the Maldives in November

-3. Utheemu GanduvaruThe Maldives is more about just sea and beaches.
-This place is hugely popular among locals and tourists as it is the birthplace for sultan Muhammed Thakarufaanu, who is considered as the leader who brought freedom to the Maldivian people from the Portuguese.
+2. Utheemu GanduvaruThe Maldives is more about just the sea and beaches.
+This place is hugely popular among locals and tourists as it is the birthplace of Sultan Muhammed Thakarufaanu, who is considered the leader who brought freedom to the Maldivian people from the Portuguese.

 Also known as the soul of the Maldives, the Maldives Fish Market is one of the most visited sites, especially for seafood lovers.
 If you are lucky, you may come across locals catching fish in their traditional ways.